PhD IN THEOLOGY

 there will be one opportunity for a resubmission within six months.)

-The application for admission can be accessed in the Graduate School of Theology and Ministry page on the ORU website (www.oru.edu).
-Applications will be reviewed by the Admissions Committee, which is chaired by the program director and includes two faculty members and the program coordinator.
+The application for admission can be accessed in the Graduate School of Theology and Ministry page on the ORU website (http://www.oru.edu/academics/cotm/grad/phd-program.php).
+Applications will be reviewed by the Admissions Committee, which is chaired by the Associate Director and includes the Director and a faculty member.

-The following are required for the application packet:
+The following materials are required for the application packet:

 - Completed application

-Applicants to the Ph.D. program must have taken the Graduate Record Examination (GRE) no more than five years preceding the application date.
+Applicants to the PhD program must have taken the Graduate Record Examination (GRE) no more than five years preceding the application date.
 Preference is given to those whose verbal score is in excess of 160 (600 paper-based) and whose analytical writing score is in excess of 5.0.
+However, as an exception to the rule, students applying for entrance into the PhD program may petition for exemption from the Graduate Record Exam.
+Students petitioning for GRE exemption must do the following:

 - Writing Sample

-Writing sample of academic work, approximately 25 pages with footnotes and bibliography, completed within past 3 years and reflecting both the ability to complete independent research and a research interest appropriate to the degree program is required.
-This essay will be evaluated in terms of clarity of its thesis, ability to sustain an argument, critical engagement with pertinent primary and secondary sources, and professional presentation.
+A writing sample of previous academic work is required.
+The writing sample should be at least 3,000 words with footnotes and bibliography, completed within the past 3 years and reflecting both the ability to complete independent research and a research interest appropriate to theological studies.
+This writing sample will be evaluated on the basis of the clarity of the thesis, ability to sustain an argument, critical engagement with pertinent primary and secondary sources, and compliance with academic form guidelines, (e.g., Turabian).

 - Vocational Essay